vishnu666av/master/README.md

 ### Architecture

-- As mentioned in the challenge statement, I've adopted MVP architecture in my development.
-Here's how different layers and tools fit into the MVP architecture.
+- the code is arranged based on MVP clean architecture practices.
+  Here are how different layers and classes fit into the architecture.
   - `Model`
-    - fundamental `Book` model class and the different states that a list fetch operation would end in.
-  - `View`
-    - activity, viewModel, and jetpack compose components.
-The meat and potatoes of the frontend.
+    - The `data` package embeds where the data comes from.
+    - Abstractions of web api interface and local database, as well their implementations can be found in this package.

-  - `Presenter`
+  - `Usecase`
-    - This is the layer that sits between the view and data sources, and is where I've embedded the `business logic` of the app, so to speak.<br/><br/>
-      This class tabulates data from various repositories and prepares them for downstream consumption.<br/>
-      ViewModel receives the calls and routes user interactions to the presenter and remains agnostic of where the data comes from or how it is structured.<br/><br/>
-      Presenter also lives independent of data storage technology and contains mostly high level domain logic.<br/><br/>
+    - The `usecase` layer is the place to encapsulate high level business logic of the app.
+In my implementation it gathers data from various repositories and prepares the result.
-    - Local and remote repositories, a.k.a database and web api interface, are abstracted away from the presenter through the Repository interface.<br/>
+    - Local and remote repositories, are abstracted away from the usecase through the Repository interface.<br/>
-      They're not an official layer per se, but they are the gateway to the execution & storage environment which is the Android OS.
-So they're kept as far away from the domain code as possible.
+      They're the gateway to the execution & storage environment, so they're kept as far away from the domain code as
+      possible.

+  - `View & Presenter`
+    - The `ui` package groups the view code by features.
+Each feature subpackage consists of view and presenter classes.
+    - BooksList ui is implemented using an activity and jetpack compose components.
+    - Presenter builds the ui state by utilizing an injected usecase class, that has all the business logic and data tabulation embedded in it.
+    - Presenter translates, or maps, the results of usecase actions into the `UiState`.
+    - `UiState` and `UseCaseResult` share terminology but have different consumers and can have independent lifecycles.

 ### Architectural Practices and Design Patterns

+- Adopted clean architecture principles in MVP implementation.
 - Avoided creating smart or God objects, adhering to single-responsibility classes.
-- Unidirectional data flow and single source of truth, through `data` package and `Repository` interface.
+- Unidirectional data flow and single source of truth, through `model` package and `Repository` interface.
+- Utilized UseCases to embed domain and business logic implementation, as opposed to hard-coupling it with presenter code.
 - Using interfaces to enforce Liskov Substitution Principle (LSP), creating easily-testable and replaceable implementations.
   This would allow different layers to grow mostly in isolation of each other.
 For instance, the adoption of a new networking library should not leak into irrelevant layers of the architecture.
 - Dagger2 for dependency injection and enforcing separation of concerns across layers.

-### [WIP]handling configuration changes in MVP
+### Handling configuration changes

-- retain activity or fragment instance (Manifest)
-  - onRetainInstance
-- using viewModel to get a hold of Presenter instance
-- retaining Presenter in activity instance -> cause memory leaks
-  - if process is killed we can't restore state
-- retains the uiState in the bundle and ask the presenter to restore it
-- how ViewModels are lifecycle-aware? we can reuse that too
-- caching network requests or saving data in database
-- using onConfigurationChange callback
-- XXX how about fragments
-- using dagger2
-  - we can mark Presenter as singleton
-  - we can scope the Presenter to @PerActivity or @PerScreen
-- what I've chosen to do
-  - use dagger2 to inject a singleton instance of Presenter
-  - call onViewAttached() from activity when it's created for the first time
-  - further enhancements
-    - cache network resources
-    - save data in a database
-    - in case of multiple fragments, we can scope the presenter to either @PerActivity or
-      @PerScreen
-    -
+- The app is developed in such a way to preserve its state during and after a configuration change.
+- It accomplishes this by using a singleton instance of the Presenter (enforced at DI level), and making sure the view (activity) only attaches itself to the presenter at first time of creation.
+- Subsequent device rotations will not retain the activity instance, however, as the Presenter is singleton and view checks whether it needs to 're-attach' itself, ui state is remembered and app does not crash.
+- The app does not cache any retrofit responses.
+Although the local database pipeline is wired in, currently no data is saved in the local database.

 ### [REASONS] Tools and libraries

-- Activity, ViewModel, Jetpack compose, and material components for building the ui.
+- Activity, Jetpack compose, and material components for building the ui
+  - using RecyclerView, ConstraintLayout and DataBinding would have been possible too, had it been documented in a timely manner.
 - Coroutines for concurrency.
-- StateFlow for reactive streams.
-- Room for local data storage.
+- LiveData for sending data updates from presenter to view asynchronously and reactively.
 - Retrofit and Glide for fetching network resources.
 - Moshi for serialization.
 - Junit and Mockito for unit testing.

+### Unit Testing

+- `BooksListPresenterTest` and `BooksListUseCaseTest` verify the app's state changes according to data sources, from data layer all the way through presenter.

-### UI and Unit Testing
+### UI Testing

-- There are `11` unit tests for the `BookListPresenterImpl` and `BookListViewModel`.
-To ensure that the app always ends up in the correct state.
+- No App crashes or ANRs happening on the app.
 - I've also added the following jetpack compose `previews` in `BooksListContent` class.<br/><br/>
   ![](docs/preview-loading.jpg)
   ![](docs/preview-error.jpg)